carbon-design-system/carbon/.github/CONTRIBUTING.md

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [yarn](https://yarnpkg.com/en/docs/install)

-You will also need to have a GitHub account.
-Head over to [github.com](https://github.com/) to make an account.

-Finally you'll need a code editor to make changes to Carbon.
+You'll also need a code editor to make changes to Carbon.
 There are many to choose from but some popular options are [VSCode](https://code.visualstudio.com/), [Atom](https://atom.io), and [Sublime](https://www.sublimetext.com/).

-With that all done, you're ready to start contributing to Carbon!
+With that all in place, you're ready to start contributing to Carbon!

 ## Start contributing